YunoHost/doc/pages/01.administrate/04.learn/06.apps/02.apps/app_radicale.md

+---
-# Radicale
+title: Radicale
+template: docs
+taxonomy:
+    category: docs
+---

-Radical is a calendar and contact server CalDAV/CardDAV.
+Radicale is a calendar and contact server CalDAV/CardDAV.
 It does not have a graphical administration interface.

-Radical is installed by default with the web client InfCloud that will view and edit your calendars and address books.
+Radicale is installed by default with the web client InfCloud that will view and edit your calendars and address books.

 To connect another client to radical, we must inform these addresses: